-Deviled ham pate only requires three ingredients: ham and a little mayonnaise and mustard.
+Deviled ham pate (aka ham salad) requires three ingredients: ham, a little mayonnaise, and mustard.
 Whiz it up and serve it as you would any fancy pate.
 A half sleeve of saltines, sliced Texas meat market-style, perfect for regular life snacking, but use whatever delivery vehicle you like.

 Hold it to three ingredients–ham, mayonnaise, and Dijon mustard.
 Whiz it all up in the food processor until it’s as smooth as a fancy French pate.
 Resist TV food show temptation to clutter it with chopped celery, olives, pickles, or onion.
 Those ingredients are better off included on the cracker or toast, or in the sandwich.
 Just as a French pate yearns for a pickle, so it goes with our all-American Deviled Ham.

 We find the spiral sliced ham much too limiting (and frequently dry).
 Convenience is can be a double-edged sword.
 A sharp knife and a big fork or sturdy tongs keep your own slicing skills up to snuff.

 - 1 pound cooked ham, cut into small chunks

 - Crackers and pickles, or other toppings of your choice

 Combine the ham, mayonnaise, and mustard in a food processor.
 Whiz until well blended.

 Taste and add additional mayo and mustard, as needed.
 Makes about 3 cups.